-The following table sets forth a reconciliation of EBITDA and Adjusted EBITDA to net earnings (loss), a comparable GAAP-based measure, as well as earnings (loss) per diluted share to Adjusted EBITDA per diluted share.
-All of the items included in the reconciliation from net earnings (loss) to EBITDA to Adjusted EBITDA and the related per share calculations are either recurring non-cash items, or items that management does not consider in assessing our on-going operating performance.
-In the case of the non-cash items, management believes that investors may find it useful to assess our comparative operating performance because the measures without such items are less susceptible to variances in actual performance resulting from depreciation, amortization and other expenses that do not relate to our core operations and more reflective of other factors that affect operating performance.
-In the case of items that do not relate to our core operations, management believes that investors may find it useful to assess our performance.
-In the case of items that do not relate to our core operations and more reflective of other factors that affect operating performance.
-In the case of items that do not relate to our core operations and more reflective of other factors that affect operating performance.
-In the case of items that do not relate to our core operations and more reflective of other factors that affect operating performance if the measures are presented without these items because their financial impact does not reflect ongoing operating performance.
+The following table sets forth a reconciliation of EBITDA and Adjusted EBITDA to net earnings (loss), a comparable GAAP-based measure, as well as Adjusted EBITDA per diluted share to earnings (loss) per diluted share.
+All of the items included in the reconciliation from EBITDA and Adjusted EBITDA to net earnings (loss) and the related per share calculations are either recurring non-cash items, or items that management does not consider in assessing our on-going operating performance.
+In the case of the non-cash items, management believes that investors may find it useful to assess our comparative operating performance because the measures without such items are less susceptible to variances in actual performance resulting from depreciation, amortization and other expenses that do not relate to our core operations and are more reflective of other factors that affect operating performance.
+In the case of items that do not relate to our core operations, management believes that investors may find it useful to assess our operating performance if the measures are presented without these items because their financial impact does not reflect ongoing operating performance.